mikebrady/shairport-sync/CAR INSTALL.md

 INTERFACESv6=""
 ```
 ### Set up the Startup Sequence
+Firstly, if the file `/etc/rc.local` doesn't already exist, create it, ensure it is owned by `root` and set its permissions are `755`; otherwise, it won't be executed at startup.

-Configure the startup sequence by adding commands to `/etc/rc.local` to start `hostapd` and the `dhcp` automatically after startup.
+Now, configure the startup sequence by adding commands to `/etc/rc.local` to start `hostapd` and the `dhcp` automatically after startup.
 Its contents should look like this:
 ```
 #!/bin/sh -e
 #